 Tips to Find and Place Candidates in Industrial, Manufacturing, and Skilled Trades

 Sourcing during a skills shortage may feel like an impossible task, but with the right approach, you can improve your sourcing results for even the toughest roles.
-In this new weekly blog series, you’ll find relevant stats and tips for industries where talent is often high in demand but short on supply, like tech, finance, and business services.
+In this new weekly blog series, you’ll find relevant stats and tips for industries where talent is often high in demand but short on supply, like manufacturing, tech, and business services.
+This week we cover sourcing tips for Industrial/Manufacturing and Skilled Trades roles.
+Want tips for other industries?
+Read the entries on Finance, Business, Tech, and Healthcare.

 Recruiting for Industrial/Manufacturing at a Glance

-It’s more important than ever to find and place qualified candidates effectively.
+Making matter worse, recruiting professionals in manufacturing/industrial were most likely to predict a reduction in jobs due to automation.
+What does this all mean?
+For one, it makes it more important than ever for agencies to find and place qualified candidates effectively.
 Luckily, this is at least partly in your control.
-Here are some tips to find and place candidates in Industrial/Manufacturing and the Skilled Trades.
+Here are some tips to find and place candidates in industrial/manufacturing and the skilled trades.

 Stay on Schedule when Recruiting Drivers—Expert Tip from TextRecruit